Child protection, safety and code of conduct

 - participate in a briefing on Responding to Allegations Against Employees in the Area of Child Protection (PDF 405.7KB).

-- ensure you have provided a valid Working with Children Check clearance to the department.
+- ensure you have provided a valid Working with Children Check clearance

 You are required to read the documents and to be aware of the contents and implications of these documents, and recognise that you will be held accountable for actions delegated to you in these documents.